lbragstad/bootstrap/README.md

 A collection of scripts and documentation to make bootstrapping new workstations easier.

-The `bootstrap` script installs and updates tools and applications.
+The `install` script installs and updates tools and applications.
 Use `configure` to apply preferences.
 Anything that isn't automated yet is documented below.